Golf Tutorials

 Let's get the technical part out of the way first.
 In a traditional game of stroke play, according to the official Rules of Golf, there is no maximum number of strokes you can take on a single hole.
 Your objective is simply to get the ball into the cup, and your score for that hole is the total number of times you hit the ball to do so.
 If it takes you 9 strokes, your score is 9.
 If it takes you 15, your score is 15.

-However, for the majority of us who aren't playing for millions of a Sunday, this is not the full story.
+However, for the majority of us who aren't playing for millions on a Sunday, this is not the full story.
 Day-to-day golf has a few other systems in place to keep the game moving and, frankly, to keep it fun.

 Your Score for Handicap: Understanding "Net Double Bogey"

 This is where the real answer lies for most amateur golfers.
-For you to have a-fair-and-accurate handicap, the World Handicap System (WHS) has a built-in cap on how high your score on any single hole can be.
+For you to have a fair and accurate handicap, the World Handicap System (WHS) has a built-in cap on how high your score on any single hole can be.
 This is called your Maximum Hole Score, which defaults to a "Net Double Bogey."

 This rule exists for two primary reasons: